Captain Cold: Fictional character biography

 Traditionally, Captain Cold is driven by three things: money, women, and the desire to beat Barry Allen.
 Although not the lecher that Captain Boomerang was, Len Snart has an eye for the ladies, particularly models.
 When Barry Allen died, Captain Cold drifted for a while, jumping back and forth over the lines of crime and justice.
 He was captured by the Manhunter and served time in the Suicide Squad, worked with his sister as a bounty hunter (Golden Snowball Recoveries), and, with his longtime friend and sometimes nemesis Heat Wave, encountered Fire and Ice of the Justice League.
 He has teamed up with various villains over the years other than the many Rogues.
 These include Catwoman and the Secret Society of Super Villains.
-His favorite baseball team is the Houston Astros.

 "One Year Later"

-In the 2006 "One Year Later" storyline, he and several other Rogues are approached by Inertia with a plan to kill the Flash (then Bart Allen).
+In the 2006 One Year Later storyline, he and several other Rogues are approached by Inertia with a plan to kill the Flash (Bart Allen).
 Though Inertia was defeated, Captain Cold, Weather Wizard, Heat Wave, Mirror Master and Abra Kadabra killed Bart with a combined barrage of their elemental weapons.
 He, Heat Wave, and Weather Wizard seemed to express guilt, however, after learning the identity of the Flash and how young he was.